Gertrude Chandler Warner: Biography

-Warner was born on April 16, 1890, in Connecticut, to Edgar Morris Warner and Jane Elizabeth Carpenter Warner.
+Warner was born in Putnam, Connecticut, on April 16, 1890, to Edgar Morris Warner and Jane Elizabeth Carpenter Warner.
 Her family included an older sister, Frances, and a younger brother, John.
-Her middle name of Chandler came from her mother's ancestors, the Chandlers, who had settled in nearby Woodstock, CT in 1686.
-Her father Edgar Warner had graduated from Harvard Law School in 1872 and practiced law in Putnam, CT.
+Her middle name came from her mother's ancestors, the Chandlers, who had settled in nearby Woodstock, Connecticut, in 1686.
+Warner's father, Edgar, graduated from Harvard Law School in 1872 and practiced law in Putnam.
 The Warners' house on Main Street was located across from the railroad station.

-When she was five, Warner dreamed of being an author.
-Later, she accomplished that dream and started writing The Boxcar Children.
-Albert Whitman & Company Retrieved and began writing in ten-cent blank books as soon as she was able to hold a pencil.
-Her first book was an imitation of Florence Kate Upton's Golliwog stories and was titled Golliwog at the Zoo; It "consisted of verses illustrated with watercolors of the two Dutch clocks and the Goliwag.
+At age five, Warner dreamed of being an author, and she began writing in 10-cent blank books as soon as she was able to hold a pencil.
+Warner's first book was an imitation of Florence Kate Upton's Golliwog stories and was titled Golliwog at the Zoo; it "consisted of verses illustrated with watercolors of the two Dutch clocks and the Goliwag.
 Warner presented this book to her grandfather, and every Christmas afterwards, she would give him a hand-made book as a present.

 While growing up, Warner loved to read, and her favorite book was Alice's Adventures in Wonderland.
-Being in a musical family, she was predisposed to play an instrument; in her case, Warner chose the cello, and her father bought her a cello kit at a young age.
+Being in a musical family, Warner was predisposed to play an instrument; in her case, Warner chose the cello, and her father bought her a cello kit at a young age.
 However, because of her frequent illnesses, Warner never finished high school.
 After leaving, she studied with a tutor and finished her secondary education.
 While teaching Sunday School in 1918, Warner was called to teach the first grade, mainly because male teachers were being called to serve in World War I. Warner continued teaching as a grade school teacher in Putnam from 1918 to 1950.
 During this time, she also returned to school for education courses at Yale University's summer school.